serverboards/exosql/README.md

   This is because the planner does the ordering on column name first, then the select which limits the columns and reorder them and then the ordering by column position.

-* There is no operator priority, so all your expressions should be surrounded by parenthesis when there is ambiguity.

 * Can not use variables inside aggregation functions.